These remarkable benefits of network marketing vs. traditional business will surprise & intrigue you.

 My business card says “never hope for it more than you work for it” because I want to always remind my team that hope is NOT a strategy!

 It may get you 9 points in scrabble, but it’s still not a strategy.

 This isn’t the case with traditional businesses.
-If you own a alarm company and there are 5 other alarm companies in your area, you had better keep an eye on them and consider them your competition or they will chew you up and spit you out.
+If you own an alarm company and there are 5 other alarm companies in your area, you had better keep an eye on them and consider each of them your competition or they will chew you up and spit you out.